kstamps2484/web-intro/README.md

 # Semantic Html
-Here we go over the basics of semantic html and how to use it for proper structuring of your html.
+Here we go over the basics of semantic html and how to use it for properly structuring your html.